The Québec maritime Blog

 Îles de la Madeleine

-On Havre Aubert Island, next to the La Grave historic site, you will see a sunny yellow house: Auberge chez Denis à François.
+On Havre Aubert Island, next to the La Grave historic site, you’ll see a sunny yellow house: Auberge chez Denis à François.
 Offering a rustic yet romantic decor, friendly atmosphere and authentic cuisine, this inn will charm you.
 Want to try pot-en-pot, a typical Island pot pie?
 Or why not be adventurous and try seal meat?
 A little further on the same island, on the L’Anse-à-la-Cabane side, Havre-sur-Mer, Sympathetic Inn welcomes you in a haven on peace on the beach.
 Here you can enjoy a magnificent view of the sea and the fishing harbour as well as treat yourself to a day at the spa.
 And in the morning, you’ll be served a three-course breakfast!

 © Domaine du Vieux-Couvent